infominer33/infominer33.github.io/_posts/2019-03-28-blockchain-identity.md

 date: 2019-03-28
 tags: ["DecentralizeID"]
 last_modified_at: 2023-02-26
+excerpt: >
+  The inspiration for my work in digital identity might easily trace back to The Original Blockchain Identity list on GitHub, originally compiled by Markus Sabadello.

+  /peacekeeper/blockchain-identity

+  I leaned heavily on that resource when first learning about decentralized identity and blockchain.
 ---

 This is among my earliest posts, and came at a time when I first began to think about how can this project evolve into the future, beyond lists of links gathered and organized by hand?